 West Limerick and North Kerry

-Athea GAA in Co.
-Limerick is putting this year’s funding towards energy efficient pitch lighting for the club.
+Athea National School in Co.
+Limerick is putting their latest funding towards air purifiers for the school.

 Tournafulla, Rathcahill, Dromada and Athea Wind Farms in West Limerick have a combined capacity of over 100MW and are capable of powering over 50,000 homes in the region.
 Leanamore Wind Farm in North Kerry entered full commercial operation in 2018 and consists of nine turbines which generate enough green energy to power over 10,000 homes.